TreyIAMCyber/Project-Security-Logs-Analysis/README.md

-# Basic Log Analysis with Wireshark
+# Basic Log Analysis with Wireshark 🦈🔬

  Overview: This homelab is designed to introduce myself to network traffic analysis in a simple, manageable way.
 I'll use Wireshark to examine a sample PCAP file, apply basic filters, and identify key patterns in network logs.
 This foundational approach will help to build confidence before expanding into more complex cybersecurity workflows.

-# Key Objectives:
+# 🔑Key Objectives:

 1. Familiarization with Wireshark – Learn the UI, explore captured packets, and understand basic network protocols.